Yoonlimin/Car-Analytics/README.md

 # Car_Analytics
 ## Overview
   The Car Analytics Dashboard is a comprehensive tool designed to analyze and visualize car market data.
-It provides insights into various car metrics such as price trends, popular models, and market demand, helping users make informed decisions when buying or selling cars.
+It provides insights into various car metrics such as price trends, popular models, and market demand, helping the market owner to users make informed decisions when buying or selling cars.

 ## Table of Contents
 - Installation